tlhunter/presentations/node-package-management/README.md

-## Friends don't let friends Cluster
+## Node.js Package Management

-This talk first covers the `cluster` module, how it works conceptually, and how it compares to the `child_process` module.
-Next, HAProxy is examined, which is a reverse proxy capable of solving the same problems as `cluster`.
-Finally, the performance of both technologies are measured, both in throughput and memory consumption.
+This talk covers package management in Node.js.
+It includes concepts like the module resolution algorithm, how deduplication results in both a logic and physical dependency tree, and how SemVer works when installing packages.

-Material is based on Thomas's upcoming book, tentatively titled _Distributed Node.js_.
+Material is based on Thomas's upcoming O'Reilly book, [Distributed Node.js](https://learning.oreilly.com/library/view/distributed-nodejs/9781492077282/).

 ## Biography